Parental Guidance For Children With Cyclic Vomiting Syndrome (CVS)

 • Quality of life between episodes is completely normal

-• Treatment can significantly reduce episodes Note: About 75% develop migraines later in life
+• Treatment can significantly reduce episodes Note: Many children with CVS go on to develop migraines later in life

 Coping Tips for Parents